 Law and Jurisdiction

-20. CCTV footage is retained for 2 years
+27. CCTV footage is retained for up to 2 years

-21. If a client is late for their appointment, their slot may be cancelled and no refunds will be issued.
+28. If a Party is late for their appointment, their slot may be cancelled and no refunds will be issued.

 29. The Party’s details may be used to inform them of our products and services.
 To opt out simply e-mail [email protected]

 30. The Party’s details will not be shared with any other parties